Pattern recognition techniques for Boson Sampling validation: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the ERC-Starting Grant 3D-QUEST (3D-Quantum Integrated Optical Simulation; grant agreement no. 307783): http://www.3dquest.eu and by the H2020-FETPROACT-2014 Grant QUCHIP (Quantum Simulation on a Photonic Chip; grant agreement no. 641039).
+This work was supported by the ERC-Starting Grant 3D- QUEST (3D-Quantum Integrated Optical Simulation; Grant Agreement No. 307783), by the H2020-FETPROACT-2014 Grant QUCHIP (Quantum Simulation on a Photonic Chip; Grant Agreement No. 641039), and by the European Research Council (ERC) Advanced Grant CAPABLE (Composite integrated photonic platform by femtosecond laser micromachining, Grant Agreement No. 742745).